cesmii/GraphQL-API/Demos/simulator/readme.md

 * **simulation-type**: the kind of simulation to perform, defaults to stepwise
   * stepwise: publishes each line of the config in a loop with a delay
   * random: determines the lowest and highest number in the config and publishes a random number in that range in a loop with a delay
-  * randomfill: fills in the randomly selected tanks , increment the tank value by 1.0 at each round, takes in an optional parameter current_flow
+  * randomfill: fills in the tank at a random flow rate, the flow rate changes every 5 rounds
-  * randomleak: has leaks in the randomly selected tanks untill they are empty, decrement the tank value by 1.0 at each round, takes in an optional parameter current_flow
+  * randomleak: leaks the tank till it's empty at a random flow rate, the flow rate changes every 5 rounds
-  * randomfillandleak: fills in the tank while it leaks, takes in optional current_flow as the fill rate, and current_flow as the leak rate
+  * fillandleak: fills in the tank while it leaks, takes in optional current_flow as the fill rate, and current_flow as the leak rate
   * fill: fills in the tank until it reaches set_fill if provided, takes in optional parameters current_flow as the fill rate and set_fill as the designated volume
   * leak: fills in the leak until it reaches set_leak if provided, takes in optional parameters current_flow as the leak rate and set_leak as the designated volume